singh-man/books/crackingTheCoding/09_systemDesignAndScalability.md

 ### Algorithms that Scale: Step-By-Step

 In some cases, you're not being asked to design an entire system.
 You're just being asked to design a single feature or algorithm, but you have to do it in a scalable way.
-Or, there might be one algorithm part that is the "real"focus of a broader design question.
+Or, there might be one algorithm part that is the "real" focus of a broader design question.

 In these cases, try the following approach.